alexisflive/Dexamarin/README.md

 # Dexamarin

-Xamarin app decompilation tool (only Android APK support for now)
+Xamarin app decompilation tool (only Android APK support for now).

+Use this to automatically extract the C# code from the embedded DLLs on apps built with Xamarin.

 ## DEPENDENCIES (install these before running this tool)